Piles (haemorrhoids) – basics, symptoms and treatment

 External haemorrhoids lie within the anus and are often uncomfortable.
 If an external haemorrhoid prolapses to the outside (usually in the course of passing a stool), you can see and feel it.
 Blood clots sometimes form within prolapsed external haemorrhoids, causing an extremely painful condition called a thrombosis.
 If an external haemorrhoid becomes thrombosed, it can look rather frightening, turning purple or blue, and could possibly bleed.
 Despite their appearance, thrombosed haemorrhoids are usually not serious and will resolve themselves in about a week.
 If the pain is unbearable, the thrombosed haemorrhoid can be removed with surgery, which stops the pain.

-Anal bleeding and pain of any sort is alarming and should be evaluated; it can indicate a life-threatening condition, such as colorectal cancer.
+Anal bleeding and pain of any sort is alarming and should be evaluated - it can indicate a life-threatening condition, such as bowel cancer.
 Haemorrhoids are the main cause of anal bleeding and are rarely dangerous, but a definite diagnosis from your doctor is essential.

 What causes haemorrhoids?

 Anyone at any age can be affected by piles.
 They are very common, with about 50% of people experiencing them at some time in their life.
 However, they are usually more common in elderly people and during pregnancy.
 Researchers are not certain what causes haemorrhoids.
 "Weak" veins - leading to haemorrhoids and other varicose veins - may be inherited.

 It's likely that extreme abdominal pressure causes the veins to swell and become susceptible to irritation.
 The pressure can be caused by obesity, pregnancy, standing or sitting for long periods, straining on the toilet, coughing, sneezing, vomiting, and holding your breath while straining to do physical labour.